-The sort of love (愛/ài) Confucius refers to in the Analects is driven by duty rather than emotion.
-When he advises in Chapter V of Book 1 that a ruler should “love all your people”, he is essentially saying that the ruler has a responsibility to make sure that his subjects do not lack the basic necessities of life: nothing more and nothing less.
+The sort of love (愛/ài) Confucius refers to in The Analects is driven by duty rather than emotion.
+When he advises in Chapter 5 of Book 1 that a ruler should “love your people”, he is essentially saying that the ruler has a responsibility to make sure that his subjects do not lack the basic necessities of life: nothing more and nothing less.

-In the same vein, when he declares in Chapter VI that a young man should “love everyone”, Confucius is simply saying that he should show the common people respect as a collective whole.
+In the same vein, when he declares in Chapter 6 that a young man should “love everyone”, Confucius is simply saying that he should show the common people respect as a collective whole.
 He is certainly not suggesting that he should in any way get close to them.
-Indeed, when it comes to actually choosing individual friends, Indeed, when it comes to actually choosing individual friends, Confucius goes on to say that a young man should be highly discriminating and only associate with “those who are good.”
+Indeed, when it comes to actually choosing individual friends, Confucius goes on to say that a young man should be highly discriminating and only “only develop close relationships with good people.”

 The use of the term love (愛/ài) in a romantic sense is a much more recent development.
 In Confucius’s time it was never used in such a context.